Bluff Lake with Bluff Lake Shelter in the foreground

 Directions

-Main entrance at Suwannee Canal Recreation Area: From Folkston, GA, turn onto Main Street heading west through two stoplights and across railroad tracks.
+From Folkston, GA: Head west on Main Street through two stoplights and across railroad tracks.
 Turn left at third light onto Okefenokee Trail (GA 121/23 South).
-Drive approximately 7 miles, then turn right at large beige Okefenokee National Wildlife Refuge sign.
-Follow road 4 miles to parking area with Richard S. Bolt Visitor Center on left and Okefenokee Adventures next to boat basin.
-From I-95 exit 3, take GA 40 West approximately 22 miles to Folkston, then follow directions above.
-Some overnight trips also launch from Stephen C. Foster State Park on the west side of the refuge.
+Drive approximately 7 miles, turn right at the Okefenokee National Wildlife Refuge sign.
+Follow this road 4 miles to the Suwannee Canal Recreation Area and Richard S. Bolt Visitor Center.
+From I-95 Exit 3 (Kingsland): Take GA 40 West approximately 22 miles through Kingsland to Folkston, then follow directions above.

 Amenities